From: WEdTechTeacher. Teachers who integrate technology into student activities and projects often ask us, “How do I grade it?”

 - Kathy Schrock’s Guides to Assessment & Rubrics

-They present many more example of rubrics.
+They present many more examples of rubrics.